-In general, there are a few conditions that would prevent you from getting a massage.
-Of course, do not schedule an appointment if you are feeling unwell, have a fever, cold, or a skin condition that is contagious.
+In general, a few conditions would prevent you from getting a massage.
+Of course, do not schedule an appointment if you feel unwell or have a fever, cold, or contagious skin condition.
 The first trimester of pregnancy is generally considered off-limits for massage, as are active chemotherapy or other intensive medical treatments.
-If you have a serious medical condition and you are unsure if a massage would be safe for you, massage therapists will recommend that you speak with your primary care provider to get approval first.
+If you have a serious medical condition and are unsure if a massage would be safe for you, we recommend you speak with your primary care provider to get approval first.

 Your massage therapist should require you to fill out a health history form.
-They may also ask more in-depth questions to establish which areas you would like focused on, or if there are any specific conditions needing to be addressed.
-It is important to list all health concerns and medication so that your therapist can adapt your session to your specific needs without causing any harm.
-It is also important to specify any allergies so that your therapist may adjust the oil or cream being used during your visit.
+They may also ask more in-depth questions to establish which areas you would like to focus on or if any specific conditions need to be addressed.
+It is important to list all health concerns and medication so your therapist can adapt your session to your specific needs without causing any harm.
+It is also important to specify any allergies so that your therapist can adjust the oil or cream used during your visit.

 In general, massages should not hurt.
 In fact, if you are in pain during a massage, this may cause your muscles to seize up, making the relaxing effects more difficult to achieve.
 If the pressure is too intense, speak up immediately so your therapist can adjust.
-Certain techniques may result in soreness during the days following a massage, similar to that of a great workout, but in general, you should not have pain during or after your massage.
+Certain techniques may result in soreness during the days following a massage, similar to that of a great workout.
+In general, however, you should not have pain during or after your massage.

-Some people enjoy having a conversation during their massage but keep in mind, the treatment is all about you releasing your tensions and enjoying the experience.
-Regardless of your choice, be sure to speak up during the massage if there is anything you’d like adjusted (temperature, pressure, music, etc).
+Some people enjoy having a conversation during their massage but keep in mind that the treatment is all about you releasing your tensions and enjoying the experience.
+Regardless of your choice, be sure to speak up during the massage if there is anything you’d like adjusted (temperature, pressure, music, etc.).

-It is very common for guests to fall asleep during their massage.
-If you snore or drool, don’t worry, your Vero Beach massage therapist has definitely seen this before and will not judge.
+It is very common for guests to fall asleep during their massages.
+If you snore or drool, don’t worry.
+Your massage therapist has definitely seen this before and will not judge.
 We love seeing you so relaxed!

 Rest assured, massage therapists have seen and felt it all!
 Please do not feel uncomfortable or embarrassed.
 Your massage therapist is focused on creating a relaxing and therapeutic experience for you, and you cannot relax if you are anxious about your body’s appearance.
 If anything, your therapist may be able to make product or technique recommendations to help alleviate any conditions that may be bothersome to you.

-Many clients are unsure if and/or how much they should tip their massage therapist.
-We recommend you think of your massage therapist as you would a waiter in a restaurant.
+Many clients are unsure if and/or how much to tip at a massage session.
+We recommend you think of your massage therapist as you would a server in a restaurant.
 Our Spa therapists love what they do, and your tip may reflect your appreciation for their service.
-We recommend tipping percentages be based on the full price of a regular massage, rather than the discounted price.
-For most people, this ranges from 15-25% depending on their level of satisfaction with their treatment.
+We recommend that tipping percentages be based on the full price of a regular massage rather than the discounted price.
+For most people, this ranges from 15 to 25%, depending on their level of satisfaction with their treatment.

 Remember, your massage experience is about YOU.
 We offer a full range of massage therapy options, including massage ritual therapies and enhancements, so we can customize your experience to suit your individual needs.

-Our team is passionate about providing the ultimate spa experience each and every time you make a reservation with us.
-We welcome your questions and feedback.
-If you have a question that wasn’t addressed in this issue, please feel free to reach out to one of our friendly spa coordinators at 772-231-1133.
-Or, you may contact us online to request an appointment or email our Massage Department Manager – Elizabeth Dinsmore – at [email protected] Stay Well!
+Our team is passionate about providing the ultimate spa experience each and every time you make a reservation with us we welcome your questions and feedback.
+If you have a question that wasn’t addressed in this blog post, please feel free to reach out to one of our friendly spa coordinators at (772) 231-1133 or you may contact us online to request an appointment!